Dr Anna Seale

 BMBCh MA MSc PGDipPID MRCPCH MFPH DPhil

 I trained in paediatrics, and subsequently epidemiology and public health, with a focus on infectious diseases in maternal, child and newborn health.

 I am a Wellcome Trust Career Development Fellow, and through this I am investigating the aetiology of maternal infection and its association with stillbirth in Ethiopia (Haramaya University) and Kenya (KEMRI-Wellcome Trust Research Programme).
 My work in Ethiopia is based at a new Child Health and Mortality Prevention Surveillance site, which I initiated for LSHTM in 2017, developing a partnership with Haramaya University.

-I contribute to several diploma and masters programmes on neonatal infection.
+I contribute to several diploma and masters programmes on neonatal infection and have led courses on outbreak response.
 I am also a co-editor of the Oxford Handbook of Tropical Medicine (4th edition).

 My research interests are in infectious diseases in the perinatal period, surveillance and oubreak response for infectious diseases.